 Of all the female superheroes in Marvel, none are more important than Invisible Woman.

+And why?
 She is the glue that holds the Fantastic Four together.
-She is the sister to the Human Torch, the wife to Mr. Fantastic, and a friend to The Thing.
-She’s so important to the team that when she left during the Civil War conflict, the Fantastic Four practically fell apart.
+She is the Human Torch’s sister, Mr. Fantastic’s wife, and The Thing’s friend.
+She’s so important to the team that the Fantastic Four practically fell apart when she left during the Civil War conflict.

 1. Wonder Woman

-If you’re surprised by her inclusion, you probably don’t know a whole lot about comics.
+If you’re surprised by her inclusion, you probably don’t know much about comics.

 There’s no better candidate to appear as number one on this list.